 PRIVACY PRACTICES:

-NOTICE OF PRIVACY PRACTICES FOR ABBY MYERS, M.MFT
+NOTICE OF PRIVACY PRACTICES FOR ABBY MYERS, LMFT

 This notice describes your rights and how your Personal Health Information (PHI) may be used and disclosed and how you can access this information.
 Please take time to carefully review this document.